 The drum body was blue with the King's cypher surmounted by a crown and with the number of the regiment under the cypher.

-King's Colour: Union with its centre decorated with the King's cypher on a red ground within a blue garter surmounted by a gold crown lined red, the whole pattern within a rose and thistle wreath.
+King's Colour: Union with its centre decorated with the King's cypher on a red ground within a blue garter surmounted by a gold crown lined red.
 The regiment number "IV" in roman gold numerals in the upper left corner.

 This article is mainly a condensed and abridged version of the following book which is in the public domain:

 - Cannon, Richard: Historical Record of the British Army – The Fourth or The King's Own Regiment of Foot, London: William Clowes and son, 1839

 Anonymous: Particular description of the several descents on the coast of France last war; with an entertaining account of the islands of Guadeloupe, Dominique, etc., E. & C. Dilly, London, 1770, pp. 70-73

 Ede-Barrett, Stephen: The Early Colours of the Regiment of Foot Numbered the 4th, 18th Century Military Notes & Queries No. 5

 Fortescue, J. W.: A History of the British Army Vol. II, MacMillan, London, 1899

 Funcken, Liliane and Fred: Les uniformes de la guerre en dentelle